hazelcast/hazelcast-jet/site/docs/api/stateless-transforms.md

 ## map

-Mapping is the simplest kind of transformation is one that can be done on each item individually.
-It is a stateless transform that simply applies a function to the input item, and passes the output to the next stage.
+Mapping is the simplest stateless kind of transformation that can be done on each item individually.
+It simply applies a function to the input item, and passes the output to the next stage.

 ```java
 BatchStage<String> names = stage.map(name -> name.toLowerCase());